SecurityBong/androidUniversalBypass/README.md

 v1.4 --> v1.3 + added some modules to bypass biometric authentication.

 v1.5 --> v1.4 + added some modules of everything + experiment is going on.

+v1.6 --> v1.5 + added some modules of ssl pinning if portswigger certificate gets blocked by server.